nios-students/docs/wiki/Full ODE Information.md

 > If you are already a NIOS student and either failed in some subjects or want to give an improvement exam by ODE, the ODE portal opens after all the results of NIOS 12th & 10th are declared.
 You won't have to take admission again; you can register for ODE from your dashboard.
 You will get updates in both our subreddit and our Discord server.

 **For Other Board Students (CBSE, ICSE, State Board):**
-> You will enroll in stream 4 directly.
+> You will enrol in stream 4 directly.
 The ODE portal opens after all the results of NIOS 12th & 10th are declared.
 You won't have to take admission again; you can register for ODE from your dashboard.
 You will get updates in both our subreddit and our Discord server.
 <br>
 <div align="center">
   <!-- <a href="./assets/Registration_Process_for_On-Demand Exams.png" target="_blank"> -->